magentabusiness/IoT-Quickstart/docs/Telit_ME910C1-E2/CAT-M_Network_Selection.md

-# AT commands to connect with NBIoT network and response from Module
+# AT commands to connect with CAT-M network and response from Module

 ```